gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

    - [ ] Repeat the above steps for resources in leaf clusters.
    - [ ] Verify that tabs have correct titles set.
    - [ ] Verify that changing tab position works.
-   - [ ] Verify that the port number remains the same for a db connection between app restarts.
-   - [ ] Verify that you can't open more than one tab for the same db server + username pair.
-Trying to open a second tab with the same pair should just switch you to the already existing tab.
-   - [ ] Create a db connection, close the app, run `tsh proxy db` with the same port, start the app.
-Verify that the app doesn't crash and the db connection tab shows you the error (address in use) and offers a way to retry creating the connection.
 - Shortcuts
    - [ ] Verify that switching between tabs works on `Cmd+[1...9]`.
    - [ ] Verify that other shortcuts are shown after you close all tabs.